 Funding Policy.
-APERS has contributory plans.
-Contributory members are required by code to contribute 5.25% of their salary.
+APERS has contributory and non-contributory plans.
+Contributory members are required by state law to contribute 5% of their salary.
+Beginning July 1, 2022, the contribution rates shall be increased in increments of .25% per fiscal year, not to exceed 7%.
+The contributory rate was increased to 5.75% as of July 1, 2024.
 Each participating employer is required by code to contribute at a rate established by the Board of Trustees of the system based on the annual actuarial valuation.
 The current employer rate is 15.32% of annual covered payroll.
-The Department's contributions to APERS for the years ending December 31, 2023 and 2022 were \$95,119 and \$87,768, respectively, equal to the required contributions for the year.
+The Department's contributions to APERS for the years ending December 31, 2024 and 2023 were \$110,768 and \$95,119, respectively, equal to the required contributions for the year.

 Requirements.
-GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27, establishes standards for public pension plan obligations for participating employers.
+GASB issued Statement No. 68, Accounting and Financial Reporting for Pensions - an Amendment of GASB Statement No. 27, which establishes standards for public pension plan obligations for participating employers.
 A cost-sharing employer whose employees receive pensions through a trust will report in the financial statements a net pension liability, deferred outflows or inflows of resources related to pensions, and pension expense based on it proportionate share of the collective net pension liability of all employers in the plan.
 A net pension liability can be volatile due to changes in actuarial estimates and the actual investment return.
 These financial statements do not include the disclosure related to this accounting principal, but would be included in the government wide financial statements and not the individual fund financial statements.